AIDSWatch 2026 Agenda

 Movement Building and Organizational Development Track

-Speaker: J. Christopher Johnson
+Speaker: J. Christopher Johnson, Mobilizing Millennials

 Description: Sustaining HIV advocacy requires intentional mentorship that transfers knowledge, principles, and strategic leadership across generations.
 This workshop highlights the essential role of seasoned, experienced, and veteran advocates in guiding emerging leaders, emphasizing the respect, trust, and accountability necessary for this handoff.
 Participants will explore practical strategies for designing mentorship programs that honor the expertise of veteran advocates, instill organizational values, and prepare youth to confidently carry forward advocacy initiatives.
 Through interactive exercises, case studies, and action planning, attendees will develop frameworks to create sustainable leadership pipelines, ensuring the continuity, resilience, and long-term impact of HIV advocacy.